daveozoalor/angular2-tutorial-with-firebase-book/README.md

 ### Template Strings
-Typescript gives you the ability to write long or multi-line inline strings which is not possible in the good old ES5 javascript without concatenation.
+ES6 gives you the ability to write long or multi-line inline strings which is not possible in the good old ES5 javascript without concatenation.
 Here is what I mean:

 ```
 //In Javascript